synw/dataswim/README.md

 # Dataswim

-A simple api to clean, transform and visualize data.
+A simple api to explore, clean, transform and visualize data.
 This api is:

 - **Minimalistic**: short names, simple functionalites, minimal parameters
 - **Pragmatic**: focuses on raw efficiency rather than idiomatic code